apidevop/api-devops/api-guidelines/rest/docs/rest-api-spec.md

 in page on a platform’s existing developer community.

-## The API Façade Pattern
+## The API Facade Pattern

 At this point, you may be asking -

-_What should we be thinking from an architectural perspective?_
+What should we be thinking from an architectural perspective?

-_How do we follow all these best practice guidelines, expose my internal services and systems in a way that’s useful to app developers, and still iterate and maintain my API?_
+How do we follow all these best practice guidelines, expose my internal services and systems in a way that’s useful to app developers, and still iterate and maintain my API?_

 Back-end systems of record are often too complex to expose directly to application